EmmaRubiH/portfolio1-carpenter/README.md

   ![about-us](./assets/image/about%20us.png)

  * How
    * The how section includes two block with info about, how the prosses goes in the company.
-    * explaned with icons and text.
+   * Explaned with icons and text.
-    * wich order the prosses goes.
+   * And ordered how the prosses goes.

  ![how](./assets/image/Ska%CC%88rmavbild%202022-09-09%20kl.%2010.43.32.png)